YU000jp/logseq-plugin-template-js/README.md

 ## How to use
  1. Clone this repository on GitHub desktop client
  1. Edit few items `LICENSE.md` and `package.json` on Visual Studio Code
  1. Launch a terminal by contextmenu from the same folder as the repository.
-Run `pnpm install`.
+Run `pnpm install`
  1. Modules is installed and the development environment is ready.
  1. Edit the main script `src/index.js`
- 1. Build the plugin `pnpm build`
+ 1. Build the plugin.
+Run `pnpm build`
  1. Have Logseq load the plugin in developer mode.
  1. Release with a tag like v.1.0.0 on your repository on Github.
 It takes about a minute for Github CI to finish working.
 Then two are added to the asset.